LukeLikesDirt/MycorrhizaAusForests/code/01.Bioinformatics_ITS/README.md

 ## Data Acquisition:

-- To access the AMI data used in this repository, follow the instructions within the ['../data/AusMicrobiome/ITS/BPA_*'](https://github.com/LukeLikesDirt/MycorrhizaAusForests/tree/main/data/AusMicrobiome/ITS) subdirectories.
-Specifically, execute the 'download.sh' scripts.
+- To access the AMI data used in this repository, you will need to create a profile at [Australian Microbiome Initiative](https://data.bioplatforms.com/organization/about/australian-microbiome-initiative).